-Option Description Mandatory Туре Default

-cacheDirectory Full path leading to No string
+Option Description Mandatory Туре Default cacheDirectory Full path leading to a custom cache directory.
+Example: • /tmp/my-cachedirectory/ No string

-a custom cache di-

-rectory.

-Example:

-• /tmp/my-

-cache-

-directory/

-TYPO3\Flow\Cache\Backend\PdoBackend
+Neos\Flow\Cache\Backend\PdoBackend

 The PDO backend can be used as a native PDO interface to databases which are connected to PHP via PDO.
 The garbage collection is implemented for this backend and should be called to clean up hard disk space or memory.